Cyber-Bakri/Ansible/README.md

 If your FOSSA scan is failing in the pipeline:

-# '''Verify dependencies are installed''': Ensure the build stage completes successfully before the scan stage
+# '''Verify RUN_FOSSA_ANALYSIS is set''': Ensure <code>RUN_FOSSA_ANALYSIS: "true"</code> is in your job variables
+# '''Check template reference''': Confirm you're including the correct template from <code>engineering/pipelinecli</code>
-# '''Check API key''': Confirm <code>FOSSA_API_KEY</code> is set in CI/CD variables
+# '''Verify API key''': Confirm <code>FOSSA_API_KEY</code> is set in CI/CD variables (Settings → CI/CD → Variables)
-# '''Don't run fossa analyze''': Remove any manual <code>fossa analyze</code> commands - let the plugin handle it
-# '''Check artifact paths''': Ensure lock files (<code>package-lock.json</code>, <code>Pipfile.lock</code>, etc.) are available
+# '''Check template extension''': Make sure you're extending the right template for your language
+# '''Review Shield Pipeline docs''': Consult [https://shield-console.us.bank-dns.com/docs/default/component/plat-shieldplatform-shielddocs/extern/pipelinecli/ Shield Pipeline Documentation]

+==== Template Not Found Error ====

+If you get an error about template not found:

+# Verify your include block references <code>engineering/pipelinecli</code>
+# Check that you're using <code>ref: latest</code> or a valid branch/tag
+# Ensure you have access to the pipelinecli repository

 ==== Go Module Issues ====